camunda/camunda-docs-manual/content/examples/tutorials/custom-task.md

 ![Basic custom task product configuration][22]

-Now add the camunda Modeler as well as the custom task plug-in to the list of dependencies (_Dependencies_ tab).
+Now add the Camunda Modeler as well as the custom task plug-in to the list of dependencies (_Dependencies_ tab).

 ![Required dependencies configuration][23]